shawtan/notes/GEOG101notes.md

 # GEOG 101

-## Ch1: Introduction to Human Geography
+## Ch 1: Introduction to Human Geography
 - Pages E-Text: 2-33
 - The Arab Spring was the result of many global events that led to higher bread prices
 - **Places**: specific geographic settings with distinctive physical, social and cultural attributes
 - **Regions**: territories that encompass many _places_ that share attributes
-- Geography helps use understand the world
+- Geography helps us understand the world
 - **Human Geography**: study of spatial organization of human activity and people's relationships with their environment

 ### Places